 Elia Kazan's Films and Archives|

-Elia Kazan was one of the most successful and influential cross-platform artists of the 20th century, and his films are the most sophisticated, personal, and fully developed projects of his body of work.
+Elia Kazan was one of the most successful and influential cross-platform artists of the 20th century, and his films are the most sophisticated, personal, and fully-developed projects of his body of work.
 This course serves as an exploration of Kazan's directorial style in the medium of cinema--how he discovers, defines, and experiments with the form as he goes--and his lasting impact on American filmmaking.
-Screenings will encompass selections from Kazan's career--"On the Waterfront," "East of Eden," "A Streetcar Named Desire," "A Face in the Crowd," and others--as well as the work of influences, acolytes, and other filmmakers whose movies illuminate the distinctiveness of Kazan's approach.
+Screenings will encompass selections from Kazan's perennially celebrated films to his underrated masterpieces, as well as the work of other filmmakers whose movies illuminate the distinctiveness of Kazan's approach.

 ||Gen Ed Area Dept:

 |Course Format: Lecture / Discussion||Grading Mode: Graded|

 ||Fulfills a Major Requirement for: (FILM)